node-red/node-red.github.io/docs/user-guide/editor/workspace/import-export.md

   <p class="caption">Export Flows dialog</p>
 </div>

-The Export dialog can be used to copy flow json out of the editor.
+The Export dialog can be used to copy flow json out of the editor by the following methods:

+ - copying the JSON to the system clipboard,
+ - downloading the JSON as a file,
+ - saving it to the local flow library.

 It can export either the selected nodes, the current flow (including its tab node) or the complete flow configuration.